EMRD95/staticRSSfeed/README.md

 # staticRSSfeed
-Static RSS feed website with sorting options
+A simple and efficient website for viewing RSS feeds with sorting options

 https://emrd95.github.io/staticRSSfeed/

 ## Description

-The Static RSS Feed project is a web application that fetches RSS feeds from multiple sources, filters the articles based on keywords, and displays them in a user-friendly format.
-It utilizes JavaScript and the RSS2JSON API to retrieve and process the RSS feeds.
+The Static RSS Feed is a light, streamlined web application that utilizes JavaScript to fetch and sort RSS feeds from multiple sources based on user-defined keywords.
+It leverages the RSS2JSON API for the feed retrieval and parsing process, delivering a pleasant and accessible viewing experience.

 ![image](https://github.com/EMRD95/staticRSSfeed/assets/114953576/08fde741-f08a-494f-8ffb-453151d2b194)

+> Please note that this application uses the free tier of the RSS2JSON API, which comes with certain usage limitations.
+If you want to lift these limitations, you can opt for a paid plan and manage the API keys securely on your server-side setup.

 ## Setup Instructions

-To set up this project for your own use and deploy it as a GitHub Pages site, follow these steps:
+To deploy this project as a GitHub Pages site, follow these steps:

-1. **Fork the Project**: Fork the [Static RSS Feed](https://github.com/EMRD95/staticRSSfeed) repository by clicking the "Fork" button at the top right corner of the GitHub page.
-This creates a copy of the project in your GitHub account.
+1. **Fork the Project**: Fork the [Static RSS Feed](https://github.com/EMRD95/staticRSSfeed) repository via the "Fork" button located on the top right corner of the GitHub page, creating a replica of the project within your account.

-2. **Clone the Repository**: After forking, clone the repository to your local machine using Git.
-Open your terminal and run the following command:
+2. **Clone the Repository**: Upon forking, clone the repository onto your local machine using Git.
+Open the terminal and execute the command:
    ```
    git clone https://github.com/your-username/staticRSSfeed.git
    ```

-3. **Modify the JSON Configuration File**: Open the `config.json` file in the project directory.
-Customize the configuration according to your preferences.
-You can update the RSS feed URLs, keywords, and other settings to tailor the articles displayed.
+3. **Modify the JSON Configuration File**: Within the project directory, locate and open the `config.json` file.
+Adjust the configuration settings to align with your requirements, such as updating the RSS feed URLs, keywords, among others.

-4. **Activate GitHub Pages**: Go to the forked repository on GitHub.
-Click on the "Settings" tab at the top of the repository page.
-Scroll down to the "GitHub Pages" section.
-Under the "Source" dropdown, select the branch you want to use for GitHub Pages (typically "main" or "master").
-Click the "Save" button.
-This activates GitHub Pages for your repository.
+4. **Activate GitHub Pages**: Navigate to the forked repository on GitHub and click on the "Settings" tab.
+Scroll down to the "GitHub Pages" section, select your preferred branch under the "Source" dropdown menu (usually "main" or "master"), and save your changes.
+This action will enable GitHub Pages for your repository.

-5. **Access the Deployed Site**: Once GitHub Pages is enabled, you can access your deployed site at `https://your-username.github.io/staticRSSfeed`.
-It may take a few moments for the changes to propagate and the site to become accessible.
+5. **Access the Deployed Site**: After enabling GitHub Pages, your site will be accessible via `https://your-username.github.io/staticRSSfeed`.
+It might take a short while for the changes to propagate and your site to be accessible.

 ## Usage

-- The web application will fetch the RSS feeds based on the configured URLs and keywords.
+- The application fetches RSS feeds based on your predefined URLs and keywords.
-- It will filter the articles based on the keywords and display them in a user-friendly format.
+- It filters the fetched articles as per the keywords, presenting them in a friendly format.
-- Users can click on the article links to read the full articles.
+- Clicking on the article links redirects to the original source for full reading.

 ## Contributing

-Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, please open an issue or submit a pull request in the [Static RSS Feed](https://github.com/EMRD95/staticRSSfeed) repository.
+Your contributions are always welcome!
+If you wish to suggest enhancements, report bugs, or make general improvements, feel free to open an issue or submit a pull request on the [Static RSS Feed](https://github.com/EMRD95/staticRSSfeed) repository.

 ## License

-The Static RSS Feed project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the project as per the terms of the license.
+Static RSS Feed is available under the [MIT License](LICENSE).
+You are free to use and modify the project under the terms stipulated in the license.

 ## Acknowledgements

-This project makes use of the following technologies and resources:
+Our project benefits from the following technologies and resources:

 - [RSS2JSON API](https://rss2json.com/)
 - [GitHub Pages](https://pages.github.com/)